Sign a new lease at Fort Des Moines Living and receive your first month FREE!

-Fort Des Moines Living offers completely renovated, affordable housing apartments located in the heart of Des Moines' south side.
-This urban community provides quiet streets, pleasant walking paths, and play areas.
-All buildings are designed with key fob access, on-site property management, and ALL UTILITIES ARE PAID FOR!
+Fort Des Moines Living offers completely renovated, all income restricted one and two bedroom apartments in Des Moines.
+This pet-friendly urban community provides quiet streets, pleasant walking paths, and play areas.
+All buildings are designed with key fob access, on-site property management, and internet and ALL UTILITIES ARE PAID FOR!

 Qualifications for the affordable housing units is dependent upon income level and household size, as well as student status.
 Please contact a leasing agent to see if you are eligible for affordable housing at Fort Des Moines Living.

-The cost of electric, water, and waste disposal is included in the price of rent.
-Check out the amenities page to discover all of the amenities Fort Des Moines Living has to offer.
+The cost of internet, electric, water, and waste disposal is included in the price of rent.
+Check out the Amenities page to discover all of the amenities Fort Des Moines Living has to offer.

 Fort Des Moines is one of only twenty-four national landmarks in Iowa.
-This site has significant history dating back to World War I & II.
+This site has significant history dating back to World War I and II.

-In 1953, the City of Des Moines committed to taking over the fort grounds and progressively overtime public and private enterprises were added to the mix including the Blank Park Zoo in 1963, Iowa Reality Company in 1971, as well as a private owners of various enterprises in the early 1980s.
-The Des Moines South Medical Campus to the West was added later, along with a building used for social service, and a city park.
+In 1953, the City of Des Moines committed to taking over the fort grounds and progressively over time public and private enterprises were added to the mix including the Blank Park Zoo in 1963, Iowa Realty Company in 1971, as well as a private owners of various enterprises in the early 1980s.
+The Des Moines South Medical Campus to the west was added later, along with a building used for social service, and a city park.

-Today, Blackbird Investments is converting four former barracks and two horse stables into 142 affordable housing units.
-Each apartment will be furnished with energy efficient appliances and the complex will be surrounded by 13 acres of green space and trail systems.
+Today, Blackbird Investments converted four former barracks and two horse stables into 142 affordable housing units.
+Each apartment is furnished with energy efficient appliances and the complex is surrounded by 13 acres of green space and trail systems.